ToniWonKanobi/theoveranalyzed.net/posts/2016/4/26/your-dog-hates-hugs.md

 But this piece by Melissa Dahl for Science of Us made me remember this story about our dog, Smokey:

 When he was a puppy, he didn't really like to lay in our laps.
-Like most humans, we forced our companion animal into submission: several times a day, Allison made Smokey lay in our lap, despite his unwillingness to do so at first.
+So, like most humans, we forced our companion animal into a particular behavior: several times a day, we would coerce Smokey to lay in our laps.

 Eventually, Smokey grew up and became a 55 lb lapdog---when available to him, he would prefer to lay on some part of our bodies, rather than lay elsewhere.